evolving-plants/experiments/README.md

   - [✓] LEAF: Improved the leaf shape a little
   - [ ] LEAF: Make a new, improved leaf

-  - [ ] STEMS: Give all the leaves on a plant the same final stemlength st
+  - [✓] STEMS: Give all the leaves on a plant the same final stemlength
   - [✓] BUD: put a tiny bud at the top of the growing stalk

   - [ ] SEADPOD: the position of the seedpod is migrating slightly as it grows